The Fast and the Furious (2001 film): Merchandising

 Racing Champions released diecast metal replicas of the film's cars in different scales from 1/18 to 1/64.
 RadioShack sold ZipZaps micro RC versions of the cars in 2002.
 1/24 scale plastic model kits of the hero cars were manufactured by AMT Ertl.

+A video game was planned for a release in 2003 for the PlayStation 2 and Xbox by Vivendi Universal.
+Two other video games were released in 2004: a mobile game and an arcade game both titled The Fast and the Furious.
+The arcade game was ported to the Wii as Cruis'n in 2007.